TandoorRecipes/recipes/docs/install/docker.md

 In both cases, also make sure to mount `/media/` in your swag container to point to your Tandoor Recipes Media directory.

 Please refer to the [appropriate documentation](https://github.com/linuxserver/docker-swag#usage) for the container setup.

+### Others

+If you use none of the above mentioned reverse proxies or want to use an existing one on your host machine (like a local nginx or Caddy), simply use the [PLAIN](https://docs.tandoor.dev/install/docker/#plain) setup above and change the outbound port to one of your liking.

+An example port config (inside the respective docker-compose.yml) would be: `8123:80` instead of the `80:80` or if you want to be sure, that Tandoor is **just** accessible via your proxy and don't wanna bother with your firewall, then `127.0.0.1:8123:80` is a viable option too.

 ## Additional Information